willliuwx/contrail-install/contrail-4.1.1-osp10.md

 OvercloudContrailDpdkFlavor
 ```

-For profile based node placement, a flavor is create for each role, and a profile is tagged to the role and the set of nodes for this role.
+For profile based node placement, a flavor is created for each role, and a profile is tagged to the role and the set of nodes for this role.
 When deploy a role, Nova gets the flavor, finds the profile tag, matches the set of nodes by profile tag, and selects a node for the role.

 For specific node placement, flavor `baremetal` is used for all roles.
 A `node:<node name>` is tagged on each node.
 Scheduler hint for each role is defined in `scheduler-hints.yaml`.
 When deploy a role, Nova takes flavor `baremetal`, checks sceduler hints, gets the exact node by index.